LRGASP/lrgasp-submissions/docs/model-format.md

 All of the attributes specified above must be repeated on all exons of a transcript with the same value.
 An example models submission GTF file is at [models.gtf](../examples/ont_drna_model_ref/model_ont_drna1/models.gtf).

-## File naming

-Files must be named `xxx.gtf` and maybe compressed with `gzip` and then have a name in the form `xxx.gtf.gz`.

-## Validation

-A validation program is provide dfor the annotation GTFs, and the submitter must run this before submitting the file.